-All campus facilities and operations are being designed to ensure compliance with the CDC's 6-foot social distancing guideline where possible.
-Ground and floor markings, placed to maintain six-foot (ft.) separation between individuals, will be positioned in known congestion areas to help guide and ensure appropriate social distancing.
+All campus facilities and operations have been designed to ensure compliance with the CDC's 6-foot social distancing guideline where possible.
+Ground and floor markings, placed to maintain six-foot (ft.) separation between individuals, were positioned in known congestion areas to help guide and ensure appropriate social distancing.

-All classroom furniture seating will be adjusted to accommodate a 6-ft. separation between individuals.
-In undergraduate science teaching laboratories that have fixed furniture arrangements, such as biology and chemistry labs, maximum class sizes will be set to maintain the 6-ft. distancing requirement.
-As noted above, class section sizes will need to be adjusted accordingly, which may result in changes to students' current schedules.
+All classroom furniture seating has been adjusted to accommodate a 6-ft. separation between individuals.
+In undergraduate science teaching laboratories that have fixed furniture arrangements, such as biology and chemistry labs, maximum class sizes have been set to maintain the 6-ft. distancing requirement.
+As noted above, class section sizes needed to be adjusted accordingly, which may have resulted in changes to students' schedules.
 (See Section III for more information regarding delivery of the curriculum).

-Dining areas and other public seating spaces will be furnished to allow for the physical distancing requirements.
+Dining areas and other public seating spaces have been furnished to allow for the physical distancing requirements.

-All students and employees will be expected to remain in compliance with the maximum group size parameters outlined in the Governor's Gradual Plan to Restart Maine's Economy.
+All students and employees are expected to remain in compliance with the maximum group size parameters outlined in the Governor's Gradual Plan to Restart Maine's Economy.

-All University operations and shared office spaces will be reviewed to limit the density of individuals to the extent possible.
-This will be achieved through a variety of solutions including, but not limited to, remote work for all or part of the duties of some employees, flexible/ staggered work scheduling, the use of plexiglass shielding as dictated by the specific student-facing needs of the department/area, and the re-purposing of small and large conference rooms to achieve social distancing targets.
-The use of Zoom videoconferencing technology will be expected for all meetings whenever possible, including large meetings such as the monthly meeting of the University Faculty Assembly.
+All University operations and shared office spaces have been reviewed to limit the density of individuals to the extent possible.
+This has been achieved through a variety of solutions including, but not limited to, remote work for all or part of the duties of some employees, flexible/ staggered work scheduling, the use of plexiglass shielding as dictated by the specific student-facing needs of the department/area, and the re-purposing of small and large conference rooms to achieve social distancing targets.
+The use of Zoom videoconferencing technology is expected for all meetings whenever possible, including large meetings such as the monthly meeting of the University Faculty Assembly.